6arek212/Graph-Theory-Assignment-2-OOP/Readme.md

 ## How To Use The GUI

-- `Add Node` click anyware on the canvase and enter a node key or `Graph -> Add Node`
+- `Add Node` click anywhere on the canvase and enter a node key or `Graph -> Add Node`
 - `Remove Node` go to : `Graph -> Remove Node` then enter node key
 - `Add Edge` : drag and drop form two different nodes or `Graph -> Add Edge`
 - `Remove Edge` : drag and drop form two different nodes or `Graph -> Remove Edge`